SonarSource/sonarlint-vscode/README.md

 SonarLint keeps server side data in a local storage.
 If you change something on the server such as the quality profile, you can trigger an update of the local storage using the "SonarLint: Update all project bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").
 SonarLint will also automatically attempt to synchronize with configured servers at startup and every hour.

+## Other settings

+It is possible to specify extra analyzer properties that will be used for analysis.
+Example:

+    // In project/.vscode/settings.json
+    {
+        "sonarlint.analyzerProperties": {
+            "sonar.javascript.node.maxspace": "4096"
+        }
+    }

 ## Contributions

 If you would like to see a new feature, please create a new thread in the forum ["Suggest new features"](https://community.sonarsource.com/c/suggestions/features).